Karen Lam: Evangeline

 Karen Lam wrote and directed Evangeline, a revenge horror film based on the Pickton murders, and the Highway of Tears murders in British Columbia, as well as violence against women in general.
 It stars Kat de Lieva as a university student seeking revenge against those who beat her.
 At the 2013 Blood in the Snow Canadian Film Festival the film won Best Cinematography, and for Lam, Best Director.

 Armageddon Road

 Karen Lam wrote and directed Armageddon Road, a dark comedy that takes place in Las Vegas in 1976, where an ex-con is hired by a mob boss to drive his girlfriend around for an evening, only for her to die of a cocaine overdose and have her body taken over by one of the Horsemen of the Apocalypse.
 It stars Natalie Grace, Willie Aames, Brian McCaig, April Telek, and Landon Liboiron.
 The film uses a combination of LED volume walls and miniature sets created by Gary Young.

+The film premiered at the Fantaspoa 2026 film festival.
+The film's theatrical release began in September 2026 with screenings in Canada, including a screening at the Revue Cinema in Toronto with Lam and cast..